 I'm fat.
-Perhaps I should use a less vulgar, more fitting term.
-I am obese.
+Obese.
 This is not new information to me, or to anyone who has seen me, ever, especially in recent years.
 Yet it still is hard to write for the world to read as if it's some horribly kept secret that I don't want to acknowledge.
-Also not a secret - how I became obese.
-I fucking love cookies, and cake, and coke.
-Always have.
-And I generally lack much self control in the face of that sugary goodness.

 I'm not going to pretend for a minute that it wouldn't be awesome to weigh substantially less than I do now.
 At the same time I often contemplate that I would hate to be known as as the woman who had this great physical transformation.
 Not because of shame, but because I am SO MUCH more than my physical shell.
 I'm fat, sure, but I'm a lot of other things too.
 I often feel like my visual appearance distracts from what I have to say or offer, but if I lost 70 pounds tomorrow you bet your ass it would be the center of every conversation.
 My work towards normalizing breastfeeding, raising awareness about our wasteful society, running a business while raising three children - all that would take a serious backseat to "You look so good!
 How did you do lose the weight!?".
 It wouldn't matter if I lost weight starving myself and taking health supplements that were known to cause disastrous side effects.
 Weight loss is viewed as gold.